 So, how much water do you actually need to drink each day to stay optimally hydrated?
 The American Pregnancy Society recommends at least 8 to 12 glasses of water a day.
-It might seem intimidating–even impossible–to drink 8 or more glasses of water a day.
+It might seem intimidating — even impossible — to drink 8 or more glasses of water a day.
 But keep in mind that these guidelines are for 8 ounce glasses.
 An average drinking glass is more like 12 – 16 ounces.
 If you use a 16 ounce glass, or an average bottle of water which is around 16 ounces, you need 4 to 6 glasses or bottles in a day.
 You can do that!
 Ultimately, you should aim for 64 to 96 ounces of water daily.

 How Do I Get There?

 You may find it difficult to drink enough, especially if you’re not used to doing so.
 It may help to develop a routine.
 You might plan a glass with each meal, one mid-morning, and one in the afternoon.
 Also remember that you don’t have to choke it down as plain water.
 You can:

 - Add fruit to your water to infuse flavor.